rmoazed/Bike-Rental-Revenue-Optimization/README.md

 ## Key Results

-With a realistic elasticity assumption (alpha = 0.15), the average revenue increase was ~1.24%.
+With a realistic elasticity assumption (alpha = 0.15), the average revenue increase was ~2.06%.
 Lower elasticity coefficients, such as alpha = .08, produced unrealistic behavior, always maximizing price but at the cost of dismissing the reality of customer reaction to high prices.
 These results demonstrate the importance of modeling assumptions when it comes to pricing decisions and, even more importantly, balancing realism with optimization.
-A revenue increase of 1.24% might sound underwhelming, but in a real-world scenario can actually produce meaningful increases in revenue.
+A revenue increase of 2.06% might sound underwhelming, but in a real-world scenario can actually produce meaningful increases in revenue.

+It was also found that optimal price remains highly stable across a wide variety of scenarios, while revenue and predicted baseline and adjusted demand fluctuate.
+This result is expected due to the state of the elasticity parameter in the pricing model--alpha--being fixed.
+As demand is modeled as a function of price with constant elasticity, changes in baseline demand primarily scale revenue rather than shifting optimal price.
+Thus, predicted and adjusted demand vary meaningfully across scenarios while the optimal price remains withing a narrow range.

 ## Key Insights